All-On-4 Dental Implants

 Your jawbone then begins to bond onto the bases of the titanium implants, growing around the implants and making them a part of the bone.
 This process varies by the patient, but usually takes between 3-6 months.
 Over this period, you’ll periodically come back to see Dr. Steier so she can check your progress and adjust your temporary bridges.

-How Are All-On-4 Dental Implants Different from Traditional Dentures?
+All-On-4 Dental Implants vs Traditional Dentures

 All-on-4 dental implants anchor a top and bottom set of false teeth.
 Because they don’t sit on the gums, as traditional dentures do, we call these prostheses not dentures.
 The implants attach to the prosthesis in four spots that span your arch.
 These give your false teeth incredible strength, allowing you to eat whatever you want without any fear of your teeth slipping.